RAINBOW BRIDGE

 This was an old gentleman that I knew as a kitten...Tigger (Bird) Lee.
 My mom says he was very, very smart....almost human.
 I didn't get to know him well, but he was very kind to me.

 Mama tried once to "reward" me with a little sister.
-I appreciated the fact that she was nearly my image, but I'm an only cat, and that's the way I wanted it.
-I wish now that I had not been so mean....after she was adopted by someone else, they found that she had Leukemia.
+I appreciated the fact that she was nearly my image, but I was an only cat, and that's the way I wanted it.
+I wish now that I had been nicer..... after she was adopted by a friend, they found that she had Leukemia.
 I was so very lucky not to catch it, but she wasn't so lucky.
 She lived only about 8 months after this photo was taken.
-We all felt very bad for Littlun.
+We all felt very bad for "Littlun".

 Angel Lewie